Ingri and Edgar Parin d'Aulaire: Literary works

 Using their research and travel experiences as inspiration, the husband-and-wife team produced 27 illustrated books for children including many picture books.
 Edgar illustrated Children of the Soil: A Story of Scandinavia by Nora Burglon, who was a 1932 Newbery Medal runner-up for that work.

 The d'Aulaires won the third annual Caldecott Medal in 1940 for Abraham Lincoln, a picture-book life of the 16th U.S. President.
 They won the 1953 Boy's Club award for their version of Buffalo Bill (1952).

 Ingri and Edgar Parin d'Aulaires' Book of Greek Myths, published by Doubleday in 1962, was an elaborately illustrated compendium of Greek mythology, 192 pages in 46 chapters.

-In 1967 they published Norse Gods and Giants, based on the Prose Edda and Poetic Edda.
+In 1967, they published Norse Gods and Giants, based on the Prose Edda and Poetic Edda.
 The 154-page book presents 30 Norse myths and includes most of the basic stories of the Norse pantheon.

 D'Aulaires' Trolls was one of The New York Times Book Review outstanding books of 1972.
 It was also a National Book Award finalist.
 They completed a sequel in 1976, The Terrible Troll Bird, an adaptation of one of their earlier works, Ola and Blakken.

 Reprints

 In 2005, New York Review Books reissued Norse Gods and Giants under the name d'Aulaires' Book of Norse Myths.
 This volume was carefully printed to reproduce the vibrant color and texture of the original lithographs, and includes a glowing foreword by Michael Chabon.
 Its immediate popularity prompted NYRB to reissue d'Aulaire's Trolls in 2006, which likewise was a meticulous reprint of the 1972 original pressing.
 That was followed by a reprint of The Terrible Troll Bird.

 Animals Everywhere was reprinted and retitled d'Aulaires' Book of Animals in late April 2007, followed by a new edition of The Two Cars, then by Too Big and Foxie, a retelling of Anton Chekhov's short story "Kashtanka".

+In 2016, University of Minnesota Press reissued East of the Sun and West of the Moon under the title d'Aulaires' Book of Norwegian Folktales.

 Translations

-In 2007 and 2008 respectively, the Italian publisher, Donzelli Editori reissued smaller-format Italian language editions of Norse Myths retitled as Miti Del Nord and Trolls appearing as Il Libro Dei Troll.
-Several of their books are also available in Korean and Japanese language editions.
+In 2007 and 2008, respectively, the Italian publisher Donzelli Editori reissued smaller-format Italian language editions of Norse Myths, retitled Miti Del Nord, and Trolls, retitled Il Libro Dei Troll.
+Several of the d'Aulaires' books are also available in Korean and Japanese language editions.

 Awards

 The d'Aulaires received the Catholic Library Association Regina Medal for "continued distinguished contribution to children's literature" in 1970.
 They were the 1974 U.S. nominee for the biennial, international Hans Christian Andersen Award for children's illustrators.

 The d'Aulaires and Abraham Lincoln won the Caldecott Medal from the American Library Association in 1940, recognizing the previous year's "most distinguished American picture book for children".
-Buffalo Bill (1952) won the 1953 Boy's Club award. d'Aulaires' Trolls (1972) was a finalist for the annual National Book Award, Children's Literature and a New York Times Book Review "outstanding book" for 1972.
+Buffalo Bill (1952) won the 1953 Boy's Club award.
+D'Aulaires' Trolls (1972) was a finalist for the annual National Book Award, Children's Literature and a New York Times Book Review "outstanding book" for 1972.